Tony Murray (businessman): Career

 In 1982, Murray bought Nu-Swift, a Leeds manufacturer of fire extinguishers then in difficulties, with the businessman Michael Ashcroft.
 Murray later "became irritated" by Ashcroft getting too much of the credit for turning round the company.

-Personal life
+Personal life and death

 His sons, Jean-Jacques Murray and Jean‑Pierre Murray are both directors of London Security, the latter being non-executive.

+Murray turned 100 in February 2020, and died on 6 June 2023, at the age of 103.